 The technologies for autonomous vehicles

 However, the collection of data from these sensors alone can do nothing to inﬂuence a vehicle’s actions but a central processing unit (CPU) is required to process the data and make informed decisions.
 The computer with its CPU functions akin to the brain of a human which processes human senses and determines suitable reactions to the information.
 This is all made possible by ‘computer vision’ which is the method of processing, analyzing, and understanding objects and producing decisions based upon them.
-Computer vision has been made increasingly more accurate and reliable through the combination of developments in algorithm-based software programming and also the advancement of microprocessors that are enabling ever greater computing power in an ever smaller package and at an ever decreasing price.
-To put into context how far computing power has come we can compare the computing unit from the first computer-based autonomous vehicle ‘VAMORS’, one which took up half of the entire van’s interior, to the most recent computing unit – the ‘nVidia Drive PX’ debuted at Computer Electronics Show (CES) 2015 which fits into the palm of the hand and costs orders of magnitude less.
-The nVidia Drive PX with its 1 teraﬂop of processing power is also thousands of times more powerful than the processing capability of the computer in ‘VAMORS’.
+Computer vision has been made increasingly more accurate and reliable through the combination of developments in algorithm-based software programming and also the advancement of microprocessors that are enabling ever greater computing power in an ever-smaller package and at an ever-decreasing price.
+To put into context how far computing power has come we can compare the computing unit from the first computer-based autonomous vehicle ‘VAMOS’, one which took up half of the entire van’s interior, to the most recent computing unit – the ‘Nvidia Drive PX’ debuted at Computer Electronics Show (CES) 2015 which fits into the palm of the hand and costs orders of magnitude less.
+The Nvidia Drive PX with its 1 teraﬂop of processing power is also thousands of times more powerful than the processing capability of the computer in ‘VAMOS’.

 That covers the how of the automation of the vehicles’ driving, but in addition to that Global Positioning System (GPS), a space satellite navigation system which provides a location within 3 meters distance and 100 nanoseconds of time anywhere on the Earth, is required to control where the vehicle travels.
 GPS enables autonomous vehicles to remain on what is considered suitable roads and to not stray onto pedestrian paths or unsuitable or dangerous ground.
 It also enables vehicles connected with a central database to avoid one another, and for real-time traffic situations and roadworks to be known to the vehicle so that traffic jams and blocked roads can be avoided.